Events Schedule for Eastern Iowa and Des Moines:

 How long is the route?

-Light the Night is approximately 1 mile walk.
+Light the Night is just under 1 mile walk.
 A leisurely pace is the norm on this Walk, which takes under an 45 minutes to complete.
 We want to be accessible and accommodating to all participants.

 Are pets, strollers, bicycles and inline skaters allowed to participate?